 Thanks to environmental laws prohibiting the use of DDT, bird species that were once on the edge have rebounded.
 This may be an old environmental story, but it provides a positive context for young people living in rapidly growing Clark County facing issues related to habitat, hazardous waste, endangered species, clean air, energy and clean water.
 The Ridgefield National Wildlife Refuge defies the imagination in its abundance of birds from season to season.
 Participants enjoyed the new trails on the refuge and planned trips for their students using the teacher's guide to the refuge.
 The Vancouver Audubon's Bird Discovery Box, available for loan to teachers through the EIC, provides preparatory activities for the day's field experience.
-Bird experts and wildlife enthusiasts from the Backyard Bird Shop and the National Wildlife Federation's Schoolyard Habitat Program offered tips on the best ways to attract birds and other wildlife to school grounds.
+Bird experts and wildlife enthusiasts from the Backyard Bird Shop and offered tips on the best ways to attract birds and other wildlife to school grounds.
+An educator from a local school provided information to other teachers on the trials and tribulations of planning and building a school yard outdoor learning site.
 Participants received copies of the teacher' guide to the Ridgefield National Wildlife Refuge, Bird Discovery Box activities, and Project WILD's K-12 Activity Guide with includes excellent wildlife activities.
 This workshop provided a great opportunity to integrate environmental education into both social studies and science using research, hands-on activities and a field trip to one of Southwest Washington's treasured places.